Emily Crib Mattress Review & Video

 While it's more expensive than a crib mattress stuffed with polyurethane foam, $299 is a good deal for a certified organic innerspring mattress that will keep your baby sleeping safely during naps and overnight.
 My Green Mattress does intermittently offer discounts; we suggest signing up for their newsletter for updates.

-Given the innerspring core, organic coconut coir, organic wool batting, and the beautiful quilted organic cotton cover, the Emily is a reasonable deal (especially in this inflationary market!).
+Given the innerspring core, organic coconut coir, organic wool batting, and beautiful quilted organic cotton cover, the Emily is a reasonable deal (especially in this inflationary market!).

 This is the sort of crib mattress that will last you through three or more children; it's durable and very well-made, and if you take care of it (use a waterproof cover, flip it over periodically), it should last for many years.